This is the second article in our three-part Marketing for Doctors series. Links to the other articles are at the bottom of this page.

 The last couple of years have inspired a shift in how healthcare providers communicate with their patients.
 These changes have also influenced marketing best practices, especially in the digital realm.

-As the dust from the recent pandemic has settled, we’ve taken a hard look at how it disrupted the status quo.
 While the basic tenants of successful marketing remain unchanged, there are new tactics and tools that healthcare marketers should utilize for success in 2022 and beyond.

 1. The Consumerization of Healthcare